godaddy-wordpress/go/docs/design-styles/properties.md

 ## CSS Properties
-Here are properties that may be leveraged within design style stylesheets.
+Here are properties that may be leveraged within design style stylesheets:

 ### Structure
 | CSS Property  | Description |